 - 1. Transit capital projects or project-specific planning/design for a transit capital project; - 2.
 Supported by the state, local governmental authority, or Tribal government that would administer the project.
 Inclusion on a Statewide Transportation Improvement Plan (STIP) or Transportation Improvement Plan (TIP) would satisfy this requirement; and - 3.
-Sponsored by designated recipients, States (including territories and the District of Columbia), local governmental authorities, and/or Indian tribes.
+Sponsored by designated or direct recipients, states (including territories and the District of Columbia), local, or Tribal governmental authorities.

-Public transportation or transit is defined in section 5302(15) and (22) of title 49, United States Code, as regular, continuing shared-ride surface transportation that is open to the general public or open to a segment of the general public defined by age, disability, or low income, and does not include intercity passenger rail transportation, intercity bus service, charter bus service, school bus service, sightseeing service, courtesy shuttle service for patrons of one or more specific establishments, or intra-terminal or intra-facility shuttle services.
+Public transportation or transit is defined in section 5302(15) and (22) of title 49, United States code, and does not include intercity passenger rail transportation, intercity bus service, charter bus service, school bus service, sightseeing service, courtesy shuttle service for patrons of one or more specific establishments, or intra-terminal or intra-facility shuttle services.